Header Ads Widget

 (Joshua 5:12)

-When the Israelites entered the Promised Land, the manna stopped—but God's provision didn’t.
-He simply provided in a new way.
-Maybe you’ve noticed that too.
-What used to sustain you no longer does.
-That’s okay.
-God is still your Provider—He’s just inviting you to trust Him in new and unfamiliar ways.
-You’re not alone; He sees your needs before you even speak them.
+The manna ceased when the Israelites got to the Promised Land, but God's help didn't.
+He just gave in a different way.
+You could have seen that too.
+What used to keep you going doesn't anymore.
+That's OK.
+God is still your Provider—He’s just calling you to trust Him in new and unknown ways.
+He knows what you need before you even say it.

 (Numbers 14:24)

-We can’t carry old thinking into new territory.
-Fear, doubt, and negativity will weigh you down.
-I remember constantly second-guessing myself during my transition—wondering if I made the wrong move.
-But like Caleb, who had a “different spirit” and followed God fully, I learned to shift my focus.
-Embrace this season with a heart full of faith.
-Expect God to show up.
+We can't bring old ideas with us to new places.
+Fear, doubt, and negativity will bring you down.
+I recall often second-guessing myself during my transition and wondering if I had made the right choice.
+But like Caleb, who had a "different spirit" and followed God completely, I learned to change my mind.
+Have trust in this time of year.
+God will show up.
 Because He will.

 4. A New Season Demands New Priorities